KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-bergfex by nebulx29](https://github.com/nebulx29/MMM-bergfex)

 1. `package.json` issue: license should be a valid SPDX license expression
-2. No compatible or wrong license field in 'package.json'.
-Without that, we can't use an image.
+2. Issue: The license in the package.json (Apache 2.0) doesn't match the license file (Apache-2.0).
+3. No image found.
-3. Typo: Found `Magic Mirror` in file `MMM-bergfex.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-bergfex.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-bergfex by FatTony404](https://gitlab.com/FatTony404/MMM-bergfex)